paveltimofeev/screens.io/tasklist.md

 - support groupby=scenario for jobs history
 - Think out different UseScenarios for different Persons: The Developer, The TeamLead, The Indie (Who's he / What problems does he has / How does he expect to use me)
 - Cookies callback/field, or before run script
-- Bulk add scenarios (urls)
+- [Feature] Bulk add scenarios (urls)
+- [Feature] Import scenarios from customer's backstopjs-config files (as well as from other framework/competitor configurations)
 - Disable Animation option for scenario
-- Support work with sites protected with BasicAuth or ftp (user:pass)
+- [Feature] Support work with sites protected with BasicAuth or ftp (user:pass)
 - Retry Policy for backend-db, backend-queue
 - AuthGuard to redirect unauthorized users to login page ASAP
 - Remove all References and test Files on removing Scenarios or Viewports
 - Remove test result Files and Report after remove history record
 - Auth proxy - change password
 - Sanitize body and params in Auth proxy & Backend
-- Frontend: Angular MultiLanguage support (i18n, l8n)
+- [Feature] Frontend: Angular MultiLanguage support (i18n, l8n)
 - Show Difference value, to get user knowledge for tuning test sensitivity
-- API+APIKEY for running-with-parameters by posted config from body (Usecase: developer stores backstopjs-tests near the component, and post them to API to test against his host/params)
+- [Feature] API+APIKEY for running-with-parameters by posted config from body (Usecase: developer stores backstopjs-tests near the component, and post them to API to test against his host/params)
-- API+APIKEY for comparing any posted screenshot against stored in DB (Usecase: dev team has environment for taking screenshots and uses API to validate them against approved, team also uses WenUI to approve cases, to monitor stability, and team uses notifications at Slack/Telegram)
+- [Feature] API+APIKEY for comparing any posted screenshot against stored in DB (Usecase: dev team has environment for taking screenshots and uses API to validate them against approved, team also uses WenUI to approve cases, to monitor stability, and team uses notifications at Slack/Telegram)
-- Unapprove: Review and turn back any previously approved results.
+- [Feature] Unapprove: Review and turn back any previously approved results.
-- Locate tiny changes, and mark them more noticeably.
+- [Feature] Locate tiny changes, and mark them more noticeably.
 Add "Scroll to next diff" button.
 - Think out understanding of costs (weight of s3/lambdas/queues/vm in total cost of user) to work out correct pricing strategy
 - Add ScenarioHistory collection [scenarioRef/Name, date, status, historyRecordRef, successRate(calc) ]
 - Display retry button for not-ready yet history record (screens)
 - Confirmation dialog for delete ops
 - Displaying Errors on load and save
-- Other browsers: FF/IE?
+- [Feature] Other browsers: FF/IE?

 - DOCKERIZE AUTH-PROXY & BACKEND AND RUN THEM IN AWS
 - AWS LAMBDA
 - AWS SQS
 - CLOUD MONGODB
-- TELEGRAM BOT
+- [Feature] TELEGRAM BOT
-- SLACK BOT
+- [Feature] SLACK BOT
-- SCHEDULER FOR RUNS
+- [Feature] SCHEDULER FOR RUNS
 - PAYMENT & TRIAL-ACCOUNTS
 - COMPARE WITH COMPETITORS: diffy.website, screenster.io, percy.io
     - ON DEMAND AGENT (MANAGED BY SERVER) TO MAKE SCREENSHOTS (WITHOUT AUTH/OF LOCALHOST) AND SEND THEM TO THE BACKEND
-    - GITHUB/CIRCLECI INTEGRATION like DIFFY, AutoSearch links to other pages
+    - [Feature] GITHUB/CIRCLECI INTEGRATION like DIFFY, AutoSearch links to other pages
 - Tenant support (Tenant > Users + Scenarios + Results + Jobs)
-- Project support (Tenant > Projects > Users + Scenarios + Results + Jobs).
+- [Feature] Project support (Tenant > Projects > Users + Scenarios + Results + Jobs).
 One project is a buch of scenarios.
 - (?)
 Refactoring Mode: Make change > Test > Approve Differences to Stage if no side-effects > Repeat > Ehe all done, Approve to Master